Support for medical and veterinary students

-Standard six-year medical course (UK, and EU* students)
+Standard six-year medical/veterinary course (UK, and EU* students)

-A new student who starts a standard medical course in October 2019 is treated for four years as any other new student, charged the University fee of £9,250 and eligible for the same package of support as other students, including a fee loan and a maintenance loan.
+A new student who starts a standard medical or veterinary course in October 2022 is treated for four years as any other new student, charged the University fee of £9,250 and eligible for the same package of support as other students, including a fee loan and a maintenance loan.

 Four-year Graduate Course in Medicine (CGCM)

-In year 1 English and EU students will be required to pay the first £3,465 of the tuition fee and will also be eligible to apply for a tuition fee loan of up to £5,785 from Student Finance England.
+In year 1 English students will be required to pay the first £3,465 of the tuition fee and will also be eligible to apply for a tuition fee loan of up to £5,785 from Student Finance England.
 A college fee will not be payable by students in any year of the course.
-Students must also find £14,758 for living costs in year 1, £15,496 in year 2, £16,271 in year 3 and £12,203 in the final year.
-Living costs are an estimate only and have been calculated to increase by approximately 5% each year.
-English students can apply to Student Finance England for a maintenance loan up to £8,700.
-Students eligible for additional weeks support may receive an extra £86 per week for courses over 30 weeks per annum.
+Students must also find £15,250 for living costs in year 1, £15,710 in year 2, £16,180 in year 3 and £13,890 in the final year.
+Living costs are an estimate only and have been calculated to increase by approximately 3% each year.
+English students can apply to Student Finance England for a maintenance loan up to £9,706.
+Students eligible for additional weeks support may receive an extra £104 per week for up to 22 weeks.
 Other supplementary grants are also available such as Parental Learning Allowance, Adult Dependant Grant and Child Care Grant as well as Disabled Students Allowance for the additional needs of disabled students.
 EU, EEA and Swiss nationals who have been ordinarily resident in the UK for three years prior to the start of the course may be eligible for a maintenance loan.

 English students who wish to apply for student support should apply online to Student Finance England.
-More information can be found at the Student Room website.
-Welsh students should apply to Student Finance Wales.
+More information can be found at the Student Room website or from the BMA.
 EU students can find information about applying for student support at The Student Room.

 |SCOTTISH AND NORTHERN IRISH STUDENTS||Students will be required to pay the tuition fee themselves.
 A college fee will not be payable by students in any year of the course.
 Scottish students can apply to SAAS for up to £5,750 Maintenance Loan.
 Northern Irish students can apply for up to £4,840 from Student Finance Northern Ireland.
 Please see Student Awards Agency Scotland or Student Finance Northern Ireland.|